-Refer to page 10 of the Financial Report.
+Refer to the following page of the Directors' Report.

 Non-audit services

 The following non-audit services were provided by PKF Melbourne which is a member firm of PKF Australia Limited.
 The entity's auditor, PKF Perth is also a member firm of PKF Australia Limited.
 The directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act.
 The nature and scope of each type of non-audit service provided means that auditor independence was not compromised.